-Eeb Allay Ooo movie review: Prateek Vats’ feature length fiction debut is truly representative of Delhi
+Eeb Allay Ooo! movie review: Prateek Vats’ feature length fiction debut is truly representative of Delhi

 Anjani is rightfully afraid of the monkeys and no amount of encouragement from Mahinder (Mahinder Nath), a veteran at the job, seems to be making him comfortable.
-Mahinder tries to teach him the guttural sounds (eeb, allay and ooo) that will help him get better at his job.
+Mahinder tries to teach him the guttural sounds (eeb, allay, and ooo) that will help him get better at his job.
 Anjani fails to master the technique.
 But it brings them closer as friends.
 He comes up with a series of original ideas to turn the monkeys away.
 From hanging images of langurs to using a slingshot, he tries everything.
 But it only serves to sour the relationship with his boss because all his ideas are turned down one by one.
-They’re considered too dangerous or simply bureaucratically unacceptable.
+They are considered too dangerous or simply bureaucratically unacceptable.
 Anjani becomes lonelier and more indignant with each disappointment.
 Once he accepts the hopelessness of his station, the film takes a darker turn as he embraces the only thing that gives him a semblance of power.

 The premise itself is fertile ground for sowing metaphors into the heart of the film.
 But Vats never lets that get in the way of telling an interesting story.
 There are moments where you want him to show fewer shots of trains passing by.
 But more often than not the storytelling lends itself to metaphor instead of it being the other way round.
-It’s clear that the film will lose a lot of its value without its metaphorical richness.
+It is clear that the film will lose a lot of its value without its metaphorical richness.
 The filmmaker realises that.
 Even when Anjani is visited upon by one misfortune after another, the metaphors maintain an ominous presence, like the gun his brother-in-law is forced to keep in the house and whose existence can be ignored only to the family’s own peril.

-Watching Anjani’s story unfold, the viewer will experience the push and pull of religion, class and cultural divides, the vice like grip of poverty, the resulting anomie, anger and indignation, and the welcome release of friendship and love.
-In between you’ll meet a pregnant housewife obsessed with cleanliness while living in a slum, a security guard’s queasy relationship with a gun and the friction between Anjani and a man stubbornly refusing to stop feeding monkeys.
+Watching Anjani’s story unfold, the viewer will experience the push and pull of religion, class and cultural divides, the vice-like grip of poverty, the resulting anomie, anger, and indignation, and the welcome release of friendship and love.
+In between, you will meet a pregnant housewife obsessed with cleanliness while living in a slum, a security guard’s queasy relationship with a gun, and the friction between Anjani and a man stubbornly refusing to stop feeding monkeys.